Aqua vitae

-Aqua vitae /ˌækwə ˈvi:tei/ (Latin for "water of life") or aqua vita is an archaic name for a concentrated aqueous solution of ethanol.
+Aqua vitae /ˌækwə ˈvi:tei/ (Latin for "water of life") or aqua vita is an archaic name for a strong aqueous solution of ethanol.
 These terms could also be applied to weak ethanol without rectification.
 Usage was widespread during the Middle Ages and the Renaissance, although its origin is likely much earlier.
 This Latin term appears in a wide array of dialectical forms throughout all lands and people conquered by ancient Rome.
 The term is a generic name for all types of distillates, and eventually came to refer specifically to distillates of alcoholic beverages (liquors).